Tarek-mahmoud/Tarek-mahmoud/README.md

 - I’m @Tarek-mahmoud
-- I’m interested in cybersecurity
+- I’m interested in CS
-- 💞️ I’m looking to collaborate on G4S
 - 📫 How to reach me https://www.linkedin.com/in/tarek-alashmony-1bbb31222